 Per definition, all logic variables in a behavioral description have the initial value "U" which means "uninitialized".
-This value cannot be assigned to a logic variable, yet it can be used in a behavioral description in order to assign initial values different from "U", if desired.
+This value cannot be assigned to a logic variable, yet it can be used in a behavioral description in order to assign other values than "U" after initialization.